-The metrics available to you are found in the Current test run section on the left pane.
+The metrics available to you are found in the Current test run panel, usually situated on the left hand side of the window.
 Note that Eggplant Performance Analyzer provides more complete data analysis of your performance tests after they are complete.
 However, the live monitoring available in Test Controller offers a useful view of the health and progress of your virtual users (VUs) and tests overall.

 Where possible, Test Controller shows how your test is performing against KPIs that are defined in Studio.
 See Viewing KPI Statistics In Test Controller for more information.

 To open a metric, navigate to it on the left pane, then double-click it to add it to the main view.
 You can also right-click the metric for additional options: